Engaging community, expanding Indigenous leadership

 - Christine Cyr, Associate Vice-President (Indigenous) Students, Community and Cultural Integration

 - Ruth Shead, Director, Indigenous Engagement and Communications

 - Maria Morrison, Director, Office of the Vice-President (Indigenous)

-Seven Indigenous community engagement listening sessions held to date, which will inform the development of an Indigenous Community Engagement Action Plan that supports Indigenous learns, community-led research and community development goals
+Eight Indigenous community engagement listening sessions held to date, which will inform the development of an Indigenous Community Engagement Action Plan that supports Indigenous learners, community-led research and community development goals

-- Additional Indigenous community engagement listening sessions and information collection
+- Additional Indigenous community engagement dialogue sessions to continue until April 2022

 - Elder position for the Office of the Vice-President (Indigenous)